reactive-systems/cabpy/README.md

 #### Tool Description:
-CabPy is a reachability game solver that exploits cause-effect-relationships in the game graph.
+CabPy is a game solver for linear reachability games that exploits cause-effect-relationships in the game graph.
 The tool is written in Python 3.

 #### Dependencies
+- Python 3 and pip
 - [PySMT](https://github.com/pysmt/pysmt) (with [MathSAT](https://mathsat.fbk.eu/) and [Z3](https://github.com/Z3Prover/z3) installed)
 These can be installed with:
 ```